rosek86/sds011/Readme.md

   send one byte to the dust sensor.

+More information can be found in `examples/example.c` file.

 ## Dependencies

 The library itself doesn't require any dependencies apart of the standard C library.
 However, to compile example or tests cmake and cmocka are required.
 Examples and tests compilation has been tested on the Ubuntu 18.4 and macOS Mojave.